mistersister/install-scripts/README.md

 # install-scripts
-Scritps to reinstall different distributions
+Scritps to perform a post-install on different distributions